 If you knew nothing of English soccer, and you happened to come into contact with Nottingham Forest Football Club today, you might come to think their history began in about 1977 and essentially ended sometime around 1990.
 And these days, you might further conclude, fans of the club get together once a week or so […]

 Here's everything I've written about Fulham -- the stadium, the club, the city, and matches I've seen them play.

-(Note: This post was written in December, 2015.
-I’ve left it as it was, with an end-of-season update at the bottom.
-PG) I have always said that if you’re going to watch an English soccer game, don’t sit with the away fans unless you’re one of them.
+(This post was originally written in December, 2015, and updated in October 2018.)
+I have always said that if you’re going to watch an English soccer game, don’t sit with the away fans unless you’re one of them.
 Generally, this is true because the away fans tend to be the rowdy ones.
 If you happen […]

-Going to a game at Fulham is among the more civilized experiences I’ve had on my English soccer tour.
+Going to a game at Fulham is among the more civilized experiences I’ve had in my English soccer travels.
 First, it’s in a lovely and posh area of West London, and to get there from the nearest tube station you actually walk through a park along the River Thames.
 Second, the ground, Craven Cottage, is […]